michaeltelford/rack-jsonparser/README.md

 ## Usage

+### Request

+The incoming requests JSON body will be available in `env['request.payload']`.

+### Response

+As per the rack interface your app should return an array containing the status, headers, body.
+This doesn't change; just remember to include the header `Content-Type: application/json`.
+The response body can be:

+- `String`: Treated as an already valid JSON string and is not processed by the middleware
+- `Hash`: The recommended type of ruby object to return, will be processed into a JSON string and sent back to the client
+- `Object`: Any ruby object can be returned, the resulting JSON will depend on the `Object#to_s` output

+**Note** that the above objects should **not** be encased in an `Array` just to comply with the Rack interface.
+The middleware will automatically encase the generated JSON `String` into an `Array` so it complies with Rack.

+### Example

-Below is a sample rack app which uses the middleware to send and receive JSON:
+Below is a sample `rack` app which uses the middleware to send and receive JSON:

 > config.ru